VanderPloegR1/companion/CompanionPi-Documentation.md

 * Adequate power supply adapter (recommend the [official Raspberry Pi power supply](https://www.raspberrypi.org/products/type-c-power-supply/))

 ## Configuration Notes
-CompanionPi is built on the Raspbian OS.
+CompanionPi is built on the Raspbrrry Pi OS.
 Aside from the addition of the Companion source code, only a few minor changes have been made to the system configuration to facilitate construction of the image(s):
 * **SSH Server is enabled by default**
 * The default `pi` user account still has the default `raspberry` password.
 This is left up to you to change for security purposes should you choose to do so [(and you should!)](https://www.raspberrypi.org/documentation/configuration/security.md)
 * Locale, Timezone, and Keyboard Layout settings were changed to US-based settings instead of the default UK-based settings